bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Cauchy_Principle_Value>Cauchy Principle Value</h4>

 Some improper integrals may not be convergent.
 However, sometimes we can calculate the Cauchy principle value of the integral.
-It's somewhat like a mistake that a beginner will make.
+It is somewhat like a mistake that a beginner will make.

 <h4 id=Decimal_Part_Function>Decimal Part Function</h4>